ZakariasLaws/raid-constellation/README.md

 ### TODO

-* Build a later version of Tensorflow, currently build from branch r1.11
+* Build a later version of TensorFlow, currently build from branch r1.11
+* Serialize TensorFlow graph and share the object between activities, in order not to recreate the object in each activities execution.